-A planning application fee calculator can be found_on the planning portal, where you can make your payment if you are submitting your application through the planning portal.
+A planning application fee calculator can be found here on the planning portal, where you can make your payment if you are submitting your application through the planning portal.

-If you make the application direct to the Council, you can pay your fee online.
+If you make the application direct to the Council, you can pay your fee here.